freegeek-pdx/fgwebsite/plugins/wp-super-cache/readme.txt

 2. Uses /%category%/%postname%/ permalink structure.

 Sometimes a category page is cached as the homepage of the site instead of the static page.
 I can't [replicate the problem](http://wordpress.org/support/topic/237415/page/2?replies=38) but a simple solution is to switch the plugin to half-on mode.
 For normal traffic you will see no difference in the speed of your site.

+= Why do I get warnings about caching from http://ismyblogworking.com/ =

+"Your blog doesn't support client caching (no 304 response to If-modified-since)."
+"Your feed doesn't support caching (no 304 response to If-modified-since)"

+Supercache doesn't support 304 header checks.
+This is caching done by your browser, not your server.
+It is a check your browser does to ask the server if an updated version of the current page is available.
+If not, it doesn't download the old version again.
+The page is still cached by your server, just not by the browsers of your visitors.
+WordPress doesn't support 304 caching either so you're not losing out.
+Try the Cacheability Engine at http://www.ircache.net/cgi-bin/cacheability.py or http://redbot.org/ for further analysis.

 = Troubleshooting =